YPares/MonadPointer/README.md

 Note it's a bit rough for now and will requires extra type hinting.

-BEWARE: I still have to update this README so it takes into account the new PointableIn class (changed to remove the need for OverlappingInstances).

 The idea is that functions like
 ```haskell
 readerAct :: Int -> Int -> Reader Int String